suguruwataru/alpha-gamma/README.md

 sRGB's actual definition include more things, things like what the whitest white is, what the redest red is, etc. so that newer software and devices that take sRGB into account can more accurately store or recreate the color.

+I will not put more details in the sRGB standard in this document, and wish that you never need to implement conversion between sRGB and [linear sRGB](#linear-srgb-colorspace) yourself.

 ## Importance of the sRGB colorspace